 - A solid step-by-step selling strategy

-These three factors are what’s going to propel you forward into closing your deals faster, and in this handbook we are going to look at each factor in more detail and explore the latest and most effective tools, resources, and strategies which ring true to our current buyer’s purchase trends.
+These three factors are what’s going to propel you forward into closing your deals faster, and in this handbook, we are going to look at each factor in more detail and explore the latest and most effective tools, resources, and strategies that ring true to our current buyer’s purchase trends.

 Here is a little preview of what you can expect in our new eBook:

 With so many options to choose from we want to focus on the ones that prove themselves the most effective in sales: